Table of Contents

 July 25, 2022

 I spent thousands of hours proving theorems about the “tendencies” of “reinforcement learning” agents which are either optimal or trained using a “good enough” learning algorithm.
 (I’m using scare quotes to mark undue connotations.)
-I later realized that even though “reward” is a pleasant word, it’s definitely not a slam dunk that RL-trained policies will seek to optimize that quantity.
+I later realized that reward is not the optimization target.
+I learned that even though “reward” is a pleasant word, it’s definitely not a slam dunk that RL-trained policies will seek to optimize that quantity.
 Reward often simply provides a per-datapoint learning rate multiplier—nothing spooky or fundamentally doomed.

 While the realization may seem simple or obvious, it opened up a crack in my alignment worldview.